nonomal/Termix/README.md

 # Installation
 View the Termix [Wiki](https://github.com/LukeGus/Termix/wiki) for information on how to install Termix.

+# Known Bugs
+## Please create an [Issue](https://github.com/LukeGus/Termix/issues) if you find any problems!
+Start session button stays connected even if SSH fails to connect.

+# Show-off

+![Demo Image](repo-images/DemoImage1.png)

 # License
 Distributed under the MIT license.
 See LICENSE for more information.

-# Show-off

-![Demo Image](repo-images/DemoImage1.png)